Francis Dart Fenton

-Fenton was admitted as a barrister and solicitor in New Zealand in January 1857.
-In 1865 Fenton was employed to draw up the Native Lands Act, and became Chief Judge of the Native Land Court, a post which he held for seventeen years.
-He was appointed to the New Zealand Legislative Council on 2 June 1869 and was disqualified (as chief judge of the Native Land Court) on 30 December 1870, and introduced a bill to amend the Native Lands Act, which was passed, but he failed to pass the Native Reserves Bill.
-He assisted in the successful opposition to the importation of Ghoorka regiments for the purposes of the war, but was ultimately disqualified as an official from sitting in the council.
+Fenton assisted in the successful opposition to the importation of Ghoorka regiments for the purposes of the war, but was ultimately disqualified as an official from sitting in the council.
 He was for two years district judge of Auckland, in addition to his other appointments, and retired from public service in 1882.
 Fenton was singularly well acquainted with the Māori language, and the history and customs of the people.
-In addition to various pamphlets, he is the author of "Observations on the State of the Aboriginal Inhabitants of New Zealand" (Auckland, 1859), and "Suggestions for a History of the Origin and Migrations of the Maori People" (1885).
+In addition to various pamphlets, he was the author of "Observations on the State of the Aboriginal Inhabitants of New Zealand" (Auckland, 1859), and "Suggestions for a History of the Origin and Migrations of the Maori People" (1885).

 Fenton was buried at Purewa Cemetery in the Auckland suburb of Meadowbank.